mndvaishali9695/My-Practice/newAngulaurPro/AngulaurPro/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
-Routing angular : redirecting from one component to another simple routing:
-1. <router-outlet> directive to app.como.html : prepare for def.
-2. to set landing compo as a landing screen of the application add path into the routing.module.ts file e.g. {path : '' , component: LandingComponent},
-3. on button click , click event will trigger/call function , add logic to redirect to component
-4. import Router class and use navigateByUrl method to redirect e.g this.router.navigateByUrl('path_name')